TeaWhiteBro/teawhitebro.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm now working as a research assistant at [Nanjing University (Suzhou Campus)](https://njusz.nju.edu.cn/main.htm).
-At the same time, I am a forth-year undergraduate student advised by [Prof. Ruihui Li](http://csee.hnu.edu.cn/people/liruihui) at [Hunan University](https://www.hnu.edu.cn/), expected to graduate in 2025.06.
+I'm now a master student at National University of Singapore(NUS) majoring in Computing.
+At the same time, I'm working as a research assistant at [Nanjing University (Suzhou Campus)](https://njusz.nju.edu.cn/main.htm).
+Previously, I graduated with a bachelor's degree advised by [Prof. Ruihui Li](http://csee.hnu.edu.cn/people/liruihui) at [Hunan University](https://www.hnu.edu.cn/).

 My research interest lies in computer graphics, especially in reconstruction and generation of 3d digital humans.

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 I have received a offer of Master of Computing from the National University of Singapore!
 - *2025.04*: &nbsp;🎉🎉 Two paper has been submitted to ACM MM 2025, where I am listed as first author and co-first author.
 - *2024.11*: &nbsp;🎉🎉 I am officially working as a research assistant at NJU(SZ), any coffee chat is welcomed!

 # 📖 Educations
+- *2025.08 - 2027.01*, Master, Computing, National University of Singapore.
-- *2021.09 - 2025.06*, Undergraduate, Hunan University.
+- *2021.09 - 2025.06*, Undergraduate, Mathematics and Applied Mathematics, Hunan University.

 # 📝 Publications